WitsHPC/HPC-InterestGroup/tutorials/team_preparation/scripting/README.md

 - Your work remains consistent.
 Each time you run an app, the process will be the same, so you don't need to remember all the steps.
 This consistency makes debugging quicker since you know exactly what you've done.

 - You can replicate work across different systems.
-A script you create on your laptop can be used on a cluster if made correctly.
+If made correctly, a script you create on your laptop can be used on a cluster.

 - Automating workflows saves time.
 For instance, you can have a script for installing btop or Intel tools.
 This will save you time in the future by avoiding repetitive manual steps.